Saudi officials announce Yemen cease-fire amid pandemic

-SANAA, Yemen (AP) — Saudi officials say the coalition fighting Iran-backed Houthi rebels in Yemen will begin a cease-fire starting Thursday.
+CAIRO (AP) — Saudi officials said the coalition fighting Iran-backed Houthi rebels in Yemen will begin a cease-fire starting Thursday.

-The officials told journalists Wednesday night that the decision was in response to U.N. calls to halt hostilities amid the coronavirus pandemic.
+The officials told journalists Wednesday night the decision was in response to U.N. calls to halt hostilities amid the coronavirus pandemic.

-They said the cease-fire will be for two weeks, during which the coalition will support U.N. efforts to bring the rival parties to the table for talks.
+They said the cease-fire will be for two weeks, during which the coalition supporting Yemen’s internationally recognized government will support U.N. efforts to bring the rival parties to the table for peace talks.

+“We remain committed to the cease-fire and we will see what is the response by the Houthis,” one of the Saudi officials said.
+“We hope with effort of the U.N. and members of the Security Council (this will) put pressure on the Houthis to stop the hostilities … and to be serious in engagement with the Yemeni government.”

 U.N.
 Secretary-General Antonio Guterres said earlier this month that warring parties in 11 countries had responded positively to his appeal for a global cease-fire to tackle the coronavirus pandemic.

-The announcement comes as heavy fighting in Yemen between pro-government forces and the Houthis killed more than 270 people in the past 10 days, government officials and tribal leaders said Wednesday.
+The announcement came as heavy fighting in Yemen between pro-government forces and the Houthis killed more than 270 people in the past 10 days, according to government officials and tribal leaders.

-Heavy fighting in Yemen between pro-government forces and Shiite rebels killed more than 270 people in the past 10 days, government officials and tribal leaders said Wednesday.
+Yemen, the Arab world’s poorest nation, has been convulsed by civil war since 2014.
+That’s when the Houthis took control of the country’s north, including the capital Sanaa.
+A Saudi-led military coalition intervened against the Houthis the following year.
+Despite relentless Saudi airstrikes and a blockade of Yemen, the war has stalemated.

-The officials said forces of the internationally recognized government dealt a heavy blow to the rebels, known as Houthis, in the provinces of Marib, Jawf and Bayda.
+Officials said Wednesday that forces of the internationally recognized government dealt a heavy blow to Houthi forces in the provinces of Marib, Jawf and Bayda.

 The U.S.-backed, Saudi-led coalition backing the government of President Abed Rabou Mansour Hadi carried out more than 370 airstrikes against the Houthis in less than two weeks, the officials said.